-- 1. From any page, select Management > Host Users > Domain Users. - 2.
-Click the push link corresponding to the domain user. - 3.
-Select the DataFabric Manager server group, storage system, or vFiler unit on which you want to push the domain user. - 4.
-Select OK.
+- 3. Select the DataFabric Manager server group, storage system, or vFiler unit on which you want to push the domain user.

+- 4. Select OK.

-5. Click Push.
+- 5. Click Push.

-Monitoring changes in the domain user configuration (7-Mode environments only)
+Monitoring changes in the domain user configuration (7-Mode only)

 You can monitor the changes in the domain user configuration on a storage system or vFiler unit.